AntonBrinkCodes/opencap-core-local/README.md

 ## Local Installation
 1. Follow the ["regular" steps further below](#installation) for Running the pipeline locally.
 A good idea is to check if you can locally reprocess using the pipeline but with data collected from app.opencap.ai.

-   N.B.
-When running the local pipeline you will create a different environment in the steps below.
+   N.B: When running the local pipeline you will create a different environment in the steps below.

 3. Follow the instructions to run the [custom web-app](https://github.com/AntonBrinkCodes/localcap-viewer/tree/main) and install the mobile application [LocalCap](https://github.com/AntonBrinkCodes/LocalCap/tree/main) on your iPad / iPhone devices.